carpentries/carpentries.org/content/professional-development/_index.md

 ## Pricing

 Consult our [pricing page](/support/pricing) for our current fee structure.
+To purchase a seat, contact [partnership@carpentries.org](mailto:partnership@carpentries.org)

 ## Register